santigarciacc/COVID19/README.md

 #### Raw ECDC data by continents:

-Loading the **dataset (data frame) with the raw data** directly from the [repository of ECDC], but grouped by continents Note that the data is chronologically sorted, the newest on top:
+Loading the **dataset (data frame) with the raw data** directly from [repository of ECDC], but grouped by continents Note that the data is chronologically sorted, the newest on top:

 ```R
 ECDC_data$data_by_continents[[1]] # Europe